Game Ka Na Ba?

 Game Ka Na Ba?, (lit. 'are you game?') formerly Million-Million Na!
 Game Ka Na Ba?, Next Level Na!
-Game Ka Na Ba?, and Pilipinas Game Ka Na Ba (stylized on short term as Game KNB?) is a Philippine television game show broadcast by ABS-CBN and Jeepney TV.
+Game Ka Na Ba?, and Pilipinas Game Ka Na Ba (stylized in short form as Game KNB?) is a Philippine television game show broadcast by ABS-CBN and Jeepney TV.
 Originally hosted by Kris Aquino, it aired on ABS-CBN's Primetime Bida line up from October 8, 2001 to February 27, 2004, and was replaced by Star Circle Quest.
 The show moved to the Bigtime Trio line up from November 15, 2004 to October 23, 2009, and was replaced by Showtime.
 The show was revived to Jeepney TV from October 12, 2020 to November 19, 2021 and on Kumu from February 19 to June 18, 2022.
 Robi Domingo serve as the final host.

 The main goal of the game is to win 2 million pesos (either 1 million, progressive jackpot, or a brand new car in earlier versions) by answering trivia questions.

 The KNB in the stylized title of the game show stands for ka na ba ("are you" in English), making the full title Pilipinas, Game Ka Na Ba? (literally, Philippines, Are You Ready [to Play]?).
 The KNB is derived from SMS language, along with the Nokia-derived chiptune theme song which was in keeping with the original game show's cellular phone-centric theme at the time when text messaging started becoming popular in the Philippines.